Understanding a child's religious needs

 • Check that you understand any religious festivals or events associated with the child’s religion and that you try to involve the child appropriately, such as Christmas, Easter, Diwali, Eid, etc. Any practices such as fasting for lent or Ramadan should be discussed with the child, their family, and the social worker.

 • Check that you understand any religious needs in respect to dress, personal hygiene and care.
-Some religions have codes for clothing, wearing of head scarves/turbans, religious jewelry, washing/bathing, management of body hair, beards etc.
+Some religions have codes for clothing, wearing of head scarves/turbans, religious jewelry, washing/bathing, management of body hair, beards, etc.

 • Be alert and challenge appropriately any bullying or discrimination.
 Under the Equality Act 2010 religion and belief is a “protected characteristic."
 A person can therefore not be treated less favorably than another based on their religion.